royratcliffe/ObjectiveRailsKit/README.md

 ## iOS Support

 ObjectiveRailsKit is an umbrella framework. iOS does not as yet conveniently support frameworks.
-Hence ObjectiveRailsKit does not have an iOS target.
+Nevertheless ObjectiveRailsKit does build an iOS target.

-This does _not_ mean that you cannot use the kits on iOS.
-You can.
-The sub-frameworks include iOS targets for building static libraries for iOS platforms.
-However, you cannot, as yet, deploy them as a framework.
-Instead, you need to link against each sub-kit library one-by-one.
+The iOS target combines all three Active kits (support, model and resource) into a single static library, `libObjectiveRailsKit.a`.